UBCEnvision/UBCEnvision.github.io/_members/bhayana.md

 weight: 1000
 name: Shivam Bhayana
 project: Green Joule
-title: Team Member
+title: Green Joule Team Member
 img: /assets/images/members/bhayana.jpg
 biography: >
   Shivam Bhayana is a 3rd year Environmental Engineering student.
-His involvment with the Algae Biofuel Team stems from his interest in the use of algae in wastewater treatment, and the pursuit of alternative fuel sources.
+His involvment with the Green Joule stems from his interest in the use of algae in wastewater treatment, and the pursuit of alternative fuel sources.
 linkedin: https://www.linkedin.com/in/shivam-bhayana-733847155

 ---